The calculus of multivectors on noncommutative jet spaces: Noncommutative variational Poisson formalism

-\begin{proof}[Proof of Theorem~\textup{\ref{ThSubstPrinciple}}] For the sake of brevity, let $\bp$ consist of just one word written in the alphabet of~$C^\infty(J^\infty(\pi^{\nC}))$.
-The crucial idea is that the position of the lock~$\binfty$ is fixed on the circles which carry the word~$\bp$.
-This means that, whenever one declares an arbitrary differential dependence of~$\bp$ on~$\ba$, the words~$\boldsymbol{I}$ in principle lengthen but still $\bp$~is never torn in between every occurence of the letters~$\ba$ under the multiplication~$\times$.
-Namely, during the evaluation of~$\boldsymbol{I}$ the word~$\bp$ is unlocked, the letters~$\bvx$ and $\vec{D}^\tau(\ba_\sigma)$ and the coefficient which depends on~$\bx$ are then stretched to an open string (ordered counterclockwise) and finally, this string is pasted into~$\boldsymbol{I}$ without splitting, i.e., the adjacent letters of~$\bp$ never become separated by any other symbols.
-(We note that this scenario is realized irrespectively of a presence or absence of~$\ba$'s in the factor~$\bp$, which is in contrast with formula~\eqref{EqRosary}.)
+\begin{proof}[Proof of Theorem~\textup{ \ref{ThSubstPrinciple}}] For the sake of brevity, let each variational noncommutative \emph{co}vec\-tor~$\bp_i$ consist of just one word written in the alphabet of~$J^\infty(\piNC )$.
+The crucial idea is that the position of the locks~$\delta\ba$ is fixed on the circles which carry the words~$\bp_i$.
+This means that, whenever one declares an arbitrary differential dependence of~$\bp_i$ on~$\ba$, the words~$\boldsymbol{I}$ in principle lengthen but still, in the course of multiplications~$\times$ within the identities, each~$\bp_i$~is never torn in between any consecutive pair of letters~$\ba$.
+Namely, during the evaluation of~$\boldsymbol{I}$ at the words~$\bp_i$ those are unlocked, the letters and the words' overall coefficients depending on~$\bx$ are then stretched to open strings (ordered counterclockwise).
+These strings of symbols are pasted into~$\boldsymbol{I}$ without splitting, i.e., the adjacent letters of~$\bp_i$ never become separated by any other symbols. \footnote{ This scenario is realised irrespectively of presence or absence of letters~$\ba$'s on the necklaces~$\bp_i$, which is in contrast with formula~\eqref{EqDefMult}.}